Rajendra9910/assignment2-karumanchirajendra/README.md

 ***
 ### Referred Sports

-In This Table I'm going to Share about 4 sports/activities that I would recommend someone to try, the four sports are Cricket, Kabaddi, Basket Ball and Vally Ball whci are located in India with amount that can be charged to use equipments to play
+In This Table I'm going to Share about 4 sports/activities that I would recommend someone to try, the four sports are Cricket, Kabaddi, Basket Ball and Vally Ball which are located in India with price that can be charged to use equipments to play.

 | Sport                               | Location | Price  |
 |-------------------------------------|----------|--------|